p12h4/DF-Guide/Bedrock/Guide.md

 <br>

-### Beta 1.2.13.8: (Requires "Use Experimental Gameplay", Android Exclusive Version)
+### Beta 1.2.13.8: (Android Exclusive Version, Requires "Use Experimental Gameplay" World Toggle)
 - Curse of Binding and Curse of Vanishing enchantments use the same ID as Loyalty and Channeling respectively, and in modern versions all curse enchantments will convert to their respective trident enchantment.
 This allows for channeling on any item that can be enchanted, and loyalty on any item that can be enchanted

 - Impaling and Riptide enchantments currently use the same ID as Curse of Binding and Curse of Vanishing enchantments respectively, and in modern versions all impaling and riptide enchantments will convert back to their respective curse.
 This allows for curse of binding I-V and curse of vanishing I-III books